 So, what’s better- Eating the actual baked brownies or licking the leftover brownie batter bowl?
 I vote for the latter.
 I grew up licking the leftover batter when my mom would bake a cake or brownies, raw eggs and all.
 If that was you too, then you’re in luck!
 This recipe lets you indulge without baking or using raw flour or brownie mix.
 Plus, you’d never know, but it’s packed with protein!

-3 Reasons Why You Will Love This Recipe
+3 Reasons Why You Will Love This High Protein Edible Protein Batter Recipe

 bowl of edible protein batter